 James Berry is an Assistant Professor (Lecturer) at the UCL School of Management.
-Before joining UCL, he obtained his PhD in Organizational Behavior from the University of North Carolina at Chapel Hill and is still involved teaching in the Global MBA program there.
+Before joining UCL, he obtained his PhD in Organizational Behavior from the University of North Carolina at Chapel Hill.

 Jim is a member of the Academy of Management (AoM), the Society of Industrial and Organizational Psychology (SIOP), the Society for Judgment and Decision Making (SJDM), the American Psychological Association (APA) and the Association for Psychological Science (APS).